snmcnish/bechdel-test/README.md

 * title.principals.tsv
 * name.basics.tsv

-The data is organized in this repo in the "data" folder.
-Within this folder, the "reshaped" folder contains data files mentioned above that was merged and reshaped for analysis.
-The "clean" folder contains the reshaped data with fixes for missing values and additional features.
+The data is organized in this repo in the *data* folder.
+Within this folder, the *reshaped* folder contains data files mentioned above that was merged and reshaped for analysis.
+The *clean* folder contains the reshaped data with fixes for missing values and additional features.

 ## Code

+The code is located in the folder called *code* and contains 3 scripts:

+1. acquire_reshape_data.R -